 - Rock Climbing gear presentations and hands-on rappelling demonstrations in front of the Discovery Center with Pure Vida

--Come by the camping display behind the Discovery Center for a Good Camp Vs. Bad Camp game
+-Check out the camping display behind the Discovery Center for tips on Leave No Trace.

 - Muddy Sneakers naturalists will be teaching participants how to use a map and compass, as well as about the insect life found in ponds at the King House